albert0891/JobTrackerPortfolio/README.md

 4.  **Usage**
     * Open `http://localhost:4200`.
     * Click the **"Analyze"** button on any job card.
-    * Watch CareerPilot AI generate a personalized analysis of your application!
+    * Watch OfferMagnet generate a personalized analysis of your application!

 ## 🤝 Contributing
 This is a personal portfolio project demonstrating Full-Stack & AI integration capabilities.